 What do I do now?

 Now that you’ve gotten a comprehensive overview of Semester at Sea, it’s time to decide if the program is right for you.
 While it can be an amazing experience, it’s certainly not for everyone: spending several months at sea can be a challenge, and it’s quite expensive.
-If you’re interested in the Semester at Sea program, dig deep to understand all the details.
+If you’re interested in the Semester at Sea program, dig deep to understand all the details, but also make sure that you are researching as many different programs as possible.
+To help you, we’ve put together a list of the 25 best places to study abroad.

 There are a few steps you should take if you feel Semester at Sea is right for you.
 If you are an undergraduate, be sure to talk to your university to ensure that the credits you earn will transfer.
 You’ll also want to explore scholarship opportunities through your university.
 Once you apply, continue to look for scholarship opportunities and wait to be selected.
 With enough diligence, dedication, and the financial means, you can have an incredible experience with Semester at Sea.
 And if Semester at Sea doesn’t seem like the right fit, explore more study abroad programs.
 Best of luck in your study abroad endeavors!